Language selection

 4. The possibility of a refund of duties resulting from a refund or credit given to a purchaser, by a vendor, because the goods are not in accordance with the contract is addressed in Memorandum D6-2-3, Refund of Duties.

-Valuation of Replacement Goods
+Valuation of replacement goods

-Treatment of Overages and Shortages
+Treatment of overages

 References

-Issuing office:
+Issuing office

-Trade Programs Directorate
+Trade and Anti-dumping Programs Directorate

 Page details